March 6, 2014-

-Dean Hastings Introduces Two New Majors for the School of Social Sciences and Humanities this Fall
+Dean Hastings Introduces Two New Majors for the School of Social Sciences and Humanities

 Q. Dean Hastings, you have been very busy since you came to Mount Ida in July of 2013.
 Fill us in on all of your new, exciting initiatives here at the college.

 These majors will give our students a first mover advantage into rapidly expanding and technological challenging markets.
 The first new major is a Bachelor’s of Art Degree in Media Communication.
 Our Media Communication program will fully prepare our students for thriving careers by providing them the complete range of skill sets and experiential learning opportunities needed to engage today’s digital communications marketplace.
 Our Media Communication Degree program will follow Mount Ida’s strong career-focused mission designed to provide the value that employers are demanding in today’s workplace.
-I am also very pleased to have initiated for the fall of 2014 our new Political Science and History bachelor’s degree program.
+I am also very pleased to have initiated our new Political Science and History bachelor’s degree program.
 The Political Science and History major builds upon our strong foundation in the arts, social sciences and humanities and combines traditional academic coursework and critical thinking with real-world experience.

 Q: The Media Communication degree program sounds like a state-of-art and in-demand major for today’s digital world.
 What do you see as the key strengths of this program?